FreeCAD/FreeCAD-documentation/wiki/Part_SectionCut.md

 -   In assemblies parts that intersect each other cannot be cut.
 Normally intersecting objects will not be cut while the others will.
 However, sometimes the cutting can produce strange results which is a bug in the OpenCASCADE libraries.
 -   There can be color artifacts in the cut result.
 If and how depends on the OpenCASCADE library and also on the view position.
 In many cases the color artifacts disappear when the 3D view is slightly rotated.
 -   It is technically not possible to apply automatically a certain color to all cut faces.
 This feature can first be implemented when the [Topological naming problem](Topological_naming_problem.md) is solved.
--   If there is a [Std Part](Std_Part.md) container with a non-default placement (for example the container is rotated), its parts will not be cut taking the container placement into account.